-Kristin, thanks for helping us finish the month with such a great question.
+Kris thanks for such a great question.
 I just wish I had a definitive answer about Remedy Nails.

 I had trouble finding much information about how Remedy Nails claims to be so healthy and unique so I wrote to the company asking for an explanation.
 Unfortunately they have not responded.
 So, I can’t really tell for sure how they support their claims.
 In my humble opinion, it all depends on how you define “healthy.”
 Having worked in the beauty industry for many years, I can speculate how a company might respond when asked “what does healthy mean?”